BryanWend/DemoKitMappingTool/README.md

 Create an easy tool that maps out the insides of a Pelican 1510 case for consistent recreation of physical units.

+While this use case is highly specific, the code base could be updated to cover a variety of situations.
+For Example: Space planning of furniture within a house or apartment

 ### Additional Notes

 Sizes must be hard-coded to ensure it meets exact measurements for physical accuracy.